Advantages and Disadvantages of VLANs

 Reduce the size of broadcast domains

 VLANs enhance network security.
-In a typical layer-2 network, all users can see all devices by default.
-Any user can see a network broadcast and responds to it.
-Users can access any network resources located on that specific network.
-Users could join a workgroup by attaching their systems to an existing switch.
-It could create security issues.
-Properly configured VLANs give us total control over each port and user.
-With VLANs, you can control the users from gaining unwanted access to the resources.
-You can put the group of users that need high-level security into their own VLAN so that users outside of VLAN can’t communicate with them.
+A Layer 2 network provides a free flow of access.
+Any user can access any resource available on the network.
+Anyone can see a network broadcast and respond to it.
+Users can join a workgroup by attaching their systems to an existing switch.
+It creates security issues.
+Properly configured VLANs give you total control over each port and user.
+With VLANs, you can control users from gaining unwanted access to the resources.
+You can create and use multiple VLANs based on your requirements.
+After that, only devices in the same VLAN can access each other.

 Make device management easier

 VLANs make device management easy.
 Since VLANs are a logical approach, a device can be located anywhere in the switched network and still belong to the same broadcast domain.
-We can move a user from one switch to another switch in the same network while keeping his original VLAN.
+You can move users from one switch to another switch in the same network while keeping their original VLAN.
 For example, a company has a five-story building and a single-layer-2 network.
-In this scenario, VLAN allows us to move the users from one floor to another floor while keeping their original VLAN ID.
+In this scenario, VLAN allows you to move users from one floor to another while keeping their original VLAN ID.

-VLANs allow us to group the users by their function instead of their physical locations.
+VLANs allow you to group users by their function instead of their physical locations.
 Switches maintain the integrity of your VLANs.
-Users will see only what they are supposed to see regardless of their physical location.
+Users will see only what they are supposed to see, regardless of their physical location.

 Disadvantages of VLANs